 A major new gallery opened in 2009 highlighting the construction and operation of Hadrian’s Wall and the numerous sites along it.
 The story of the Wall is explored through the museum’s wall-wide and world-class collections, especially sculpture and inscriptions and the insights they give into the people who lived along it.
 The displays feature a scale model of the Wall running the full length of the gallery with interactive computer hotspots providing information about different sites.
 You can explore the individual stories of people from across the Empire who made Hadrian’s Wall their home, their names and careers revealed through inscriptions on altars and other sculpture.

-The museum is managed by Tyne and Wear Archives and Museums on behalf of Newcaslte University.
-There is a coffee shop and shop.
+The museum is managed by Tyne & Wear Archives & Museums on behalf of Newcaslte University.
+There are two cafes and a gift shop.

 The Great North Museum: Hancock is only a five minute walk from Haymarket Metro and Bus stations.
 Haymarket Metro station is just two stops from Central Station the mainline rail station.
 The museum is well signposted from both stations.